about the author

 The Best Response

-Despite there being no duty to retreat, given the morality issue and likely legal, financial and other consequences, I strongly recommend that potentially deadly force not be used except for instances in which imminent death or great bodily harm to you or other persons is clearly probable.
-It’s always best to maintain good situational awareness, and try to avoid or escape any attack.
-Stay safe.
-Understand the law.
-Use your brain before you pull the trigger.
+Despite there being no duty to retreat, given the moral ambiguity, along with the legal, financial, emotional and other consequences, I strongly recommend that deadly force not be used except for circumstances in which imminent death or great bodily harm to you or other persons is clearly probable.
+Deadly force should not be employed to protect mere property (vehicle, pet, or even unoccupied home).

 Further information and enhanced guidance available to clients.

-Originally published March 3, 2015; Rev. 3/20/22
+Originally published March 3, 2015; Rev. 8/27/24

 Copyright 2015-2024 Bruce Edenson.
 All rights reserved.